Explore Jobs

 • What tasks do you think this position performs on a daily, weekly, or monthly basis?

-• Tell me about a time where you took initiative or took on a leadership role?
+• Tell me about a time you took initiative or led a project.

-• Tell me about a project from start to finish.
-What went well and what would you have done differently?
+• Describe a project you managed from start to finish.
+What went well, and what would you change?

 Questions to Ask at an Internship Interview

-Here are some good questions to ask when you’re trying to hire a new intern:
+Here are some insightful questions to ask when interviewing potential interns:

 1. What are some accomplishments that you’re particularly proud of?